-52. Various actors have sought to identify constituent elements of the right to a healthy environment.
-The reports prepared by UN Special Rapporteurs on the human right to a clean, healthy and sustainable environment, based on several decades of experience from over 100 States, identify both procedural and substantive elements of the right.94 The procedural elements identified in these reports include (i) access to information, (ii) public participation, and (iii) access to justice and effective remedies.
-The substantive elements include (i) clean air, (ii) a safe climate, (iii) access to safe water and adequate sanitation, (iv) healthy and sustainably produced food, (v) non-toxic environments in which to live, work, study, and play, and (vi) healthy biodiversity and ecosystems.95 The preamble to UN General Assembly Resolution 76/300, which recognized the human right to a healthy environment, refers to other specific reports by UN Special Rapporteurs on the various substantive elements of the right.96

-53. General Comment No. 26 of the UN Committee on the Rights of the Child, having found that the right to a healthy environment is "implicit" in the CRC (see above), sets out substantive elements of the right, including "clean air, a safe and stable climate, healthy ecosystems and biodiversity, safe and sufficient water, healthy and sustainable food and non-toxic environments".
-The General Comment also underlines the importance of procedural elements of the right, including access to information, participation in decision making and child-friendly access to justice with effective remedies.
-These elements correspond to those identified by the UN Special Rapporteur on human rights and the environment (see above).
+- 53. Various actors have proposed constituent elements of the right to a healthy environment.
+In 2019, the UN Special Rapporteur on human rights and the environment presented a report on the issue of human rights obligations relating to the enjoyment of a safe, clean, healthy and sustainable environment.
+Finis report identifies both procedural and substantive elements of the right.
+The procedural elements include (i) access to information, (ii) public participation, and (iii) access to justice and effective remedies.
+The substantive elements include (i) clean air, (ii) a safe climate, (iii) access to safe water and adequate sanitation, (iv) healthy and sustainably produced food, (v) non-toxic environments in which to live, work, study, and play, and (vi) healthy biodiversity and ecosystems.
+The preamble to UN General Assembly Resolution 76/300, which recognized the right to a healthy environment, refers to other specific reports by UN Special Rapporteurs on the various substantive elements of the right. - 54.
+General Comment No. 26 of the UN Committee on the Rights of the Child, having found that the right to a healthy environment is "implicit" in the CRC (see above), sets out substantive elements of the right, including "clean air, a safe and stable climate, healthy ecosystems and biodiversity, safe and sufficient water, healthy and sustainable food and non-toxic environments".
+The General Comment also underlines the importance of procedural elements of the right, including access to information, participation in decision making and child-friendly access to